But these weren’t pirates. Nor outlaws. Not even a forgotten cult. They were orcas.

 They feed, reproduce, adapt, and survive.
 They don’t hate us, they don’t even notice us!
 And that’s what makes them frightening.

 Nature doesn’t need motivation.
+Only opportunity.

 Wherever possible, I use freely available images sourced from platforms such as Unsplash and Pexels, or other royalty-free image libraries, in accordance with their respective licences.
 In cases where images are not sourced from these platforms, I make every effort to credit the original photographer, artist, or rights holder where attribution information is available.
 Some imagery may be used under fair use principles for the purposes of commentary, critique, education, or illustration, particularly in relation to wildlife, history, film, folklore, or cultural discussion.
 No copyright infringement is intended.
 If you are the rights holder of an image used on this site and have any concerns, or would like an image to be credited differently or removed, please get in touch and I will address the issue promptly.